stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 Shelf?
 Bag?

-> #HSLIDE

-> ## Shopping 2.0

-> Free to get things

-> Free to get rid of things

-> Infinite undo

-> #HSLIDE

-> ## Trolley problem 2.0

-> You can't add everything
+(Suggestions welcome)

 #HSLIDE

-## Curation Process

-Integrate with study flow?

-Separate curating from studying?

-#HSLIDE

-## Interface Challenges
+## Interface Design Questions

-Would it help to have dedicated slots for different classes of resources?
+1. Would it help to provide separate containers for different types of resources?

-If so, how to classify?
 * by format (MOOC, podcast, book, blog...)?
 * by activity (watch, listen, read, write, talk, meet...)
+2. What relations between resources should we visualise, and how?

 #HSLIDE

-## Interface Challenges (cont.)

-How to visualise relations between resources?

-#HSLIDE
+## Could this be part of an interface?

 ---?image=http://icem.folkwang-hochschule.de/~kreitmayer/learning_project.png&size=contain

 #HSLIDE

 ## Curating vs studying

 Someone curating a learning project
-* could be a teacher
 * could be a student
-* etc
+* could be a teacher, etc

 ### Therefore
 1. Curating and studying are separate concerns.
 2. The part of our system that supports curation <span style="color:#e49436">may not need</span> to distinguish between user roles.
 (Yay!)

 #HSLIDE